 The most important building in Gaudí's oeuvre after the Sagrada Familia, for being a torrent of creativity from the foundations to its impressive rooftop.

-4. Step inside Casa Batlló
+4. Go inside Casa Batlló

 Because of its location almost adjacent to La Pedrera, it is a visit that is included in many tourist itineraries.
-Although it is not a must-see attraction, it can be for you if you are passionate about Gaudí's architecture and want to discover all his main buildings in the city of Barcelona.
+Although it is not a must-see attraction, it can be for you if you are passionate about Gaudi's architecture and want to discover all of his main buildings in the city of Barcelona.

 5. Camp Nou Experience, a must if you are a soccer fan